-When searching for somebody to develop your digital product you always get stuck on one key question:
+When searching for somebody to develop your digital product, you always get stuck on one key question:

-How much does YOUR project actually cost?
+How much does YOUR project cost?

-In order to get a realistic estimation, you must be able to understand the following concepts:
+To get a realistic estimation, you must be able to understand the following concepts:

 - How estimations are done.